weberdaniel/weberdaniel/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a Spacecraft Monitoring and Control System
+- 🔭 I’m currently working on <a href="https://dtecbw.de/home/forschung/unibw-m/projekt-muquanet"> MuQuaNet </a>
 - 🌱 I’m currently learning Machine Learning
-- 🌱 I’m currently learning C++ Actor Framework (www.actor-framework.org)
+- 🌱 I’m currently learning <a href="www.actor-framework.org"> C++ Actor Framework
 - 👯 I’m looking to collaborate on any interesting software research projects

 <!--